learn-co-curriculum/sinatra-views-lab/README.md

 ## Instructions

-For each of the following examples, create a .erb file in the `views` directory and a route in `app.rb` which renders that template.
+For each of the following examples, create an .erb file in the `views` directory and a route in `app.rb` which renders that template.
 Make sure each template contains the requested content.

 Run `shotgun` to start a local server so that you can test your app in your browser.
 Once your application is running, assuming port 9393, the shotgun default, you should be able to hit the following local urls: http://localhost:9393/hello , http://localhost:9393/goodbye , and http://localhost:9393/date.